Measuring our outcomes

 [ ] Planning any of the above

-[ ] Pledging to donate regularly to effective charities (percentage of income: __%)
+[ ] Pledging to make ongoing donations to effective charities (percentage of income: __%)

 [ ] Other